thadeetrompetter/alouatta/pages/index/04-Activities.md

 At a distance of 15 minutes walking you can rent a canoe (10 dollars per person for a whole day) to go up the mysterious, eerie mangrove to watch swamp birds or, for a rougher adventure, out to sea.
 We can instruct you if necessary.

 ### Sportfishing
 In Puerto Coyote there's a very friendly fisherman called 'Chico', who organises fishing trips out onto sea.
 For $50 an hour he provides boat, fishing gear and knowledge about good fishing spots for up to 3 persons, regardless if you go alone or with 3.
-Here it's possible to catch Red Snapper, Marlin, Yellowfin Tuna and even the prized Sailfish.
+Here you can catch Red Snapper, Marlin, Sailfish, Yellowfin Tuna and even the prized Roosterfish is to be found here.

 ### Horseback riding
 At the "Casa Caletas" hotel you can do horseback tours crossing the beautiful beach, guided by a local "ranchero"